U-Value and SHGC Window Ratings

 • Solar Heat Gain Coefficient rates the fraction of solar radiation that penetrates the window.
 The lower the SHGC number, the less solar heat the window allows.

-Especially living in the mid-South and Southern US, you can apply the “.30/.30” rule as a good place to begin when doing your research.
+Especially living in the mid-South and Southern US, you can apply the “.30/.30†rule as a good place to begin when doing your research.
 A U-value of 0.30 is considered good.
 Both U-value and SHGC under 0.30 is the best place to start.
 Consider the sides of your home and how much sun protection you want to achieve.
-You may want to install Low E3 Argon gas windows on the west and/or south sides of your home for extra protection against summer afternoon heat.
-You could install Low E Argon gas or Low E windows on other sides to save some money on product price.
+You may want to install Low E3 Argon gas windows on the west and/or south sides of your home.
+This will offer extra protection against summer afternoon heat.
+Ideally, you could install Low E Argon gas or Low E windows on other sides to save some money on product price.

 Recent Posts